lfppfaria/EasyZipkin/README.md

 }
 ```

-After this simples setup if we go to Zipkin to find our trace we will find something like this:
+After this simple setup if we go to Zipkin to ckeck onour trace we will find something like this:

 ![Alt text](https://github.com/lfppfaria/EasyZipkin/blob/master/Images/FirstTrace.JPG?raw=true)

-We will automatically trace any methods with the Trace attribute within the call stack.
+We will automatically trace any methods with the TraceAttribute within the call stack.
 So let's spice the things up a bit and call a method from our entry point.

 ```C#